SV-97/Py3-Private/README.md

 https://creativecommons.org/licenses/by-sa/4.0/legalcode

 ## Repository for learning Python, various small programs and snippets
 Please keep in mind that this code isn't necessarily good, but rather a quick solution to a problem I wanted to tackle or something I wanted to try.
-For higher quality code, stuff like TUInventory are probably the better reference.
+For higher quality code, stuff like TUInventory is probably the better reference.

 000     - Number guess game
 001     - Calculate faculty of a number